wyett/job-ant/README.md

-job-ant is a task-manager tool for OPS
+job-ant is a task-manager tool for DevOps